Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

   (NOTE: All Indices e.g. "Index[1]" are reference points in the Python file "project.py" which is stored in this repository)

 * #5 In Python, the versions of the necessary Python libraries were checked and imported (see Index[2] of project.py script).
-     The output (Index[2]) can be seen in this URL: https://image.ibb.co/hgxpqS/Index2.png

      <img src="https://image.ibb.co/hgxpqS/Index2.png" alt="Index2" border="0" />

 * #6 Next I used the "shape" method to reveal how many examples (rows) and how many attributes (columns) the Iris dataset contains.

      I also felt it was a good idea to eyeball the dataset using the "head" method to see the first 30 rows of the dataset.
-     The output (Index[3]) can be seen in this URL: https://image.ibb.co/f1vW4n/Index3.png

      <img src="https://image.ibb.co/f1vW4n/Index3.png" alt="Index3" border="0" />

 * #7 Next I used the "groupby" method in Python to print out the class distribution i.e. the number of instances (rows) that belong to      each species.
-The output (Index[4]) can be seen in this URL: https://image.ibb.co/kX1bN7/Index4.png

    <img src="https://image.ibb.co/kX1bN7/Index4.png" alt="Index4" border="0" />